-How to Negotiate the Best Price on a New Car
+How to Negotiate the Price of a Car

-Regardless of what kind of car you’re shopping for, you probably have one goal in mind: getting the best price possible on your next new car.
+Regardless of what kind of car you’re shopping for, you probably have one goal in mind: getting the best price possible.
 However, when you start to weigh in factors like rebates, financing incentives, your car’s trade-in value and various fees, the process can start to seem a little complex – especially if you’re relying on someone who wants to make a sale to guide you through the process.
-However, you can negotiate the best price on a new car by sticking to this plan.
+Here’s how to cut through all the noise and negotiate the best price on a car.

 Get Quotes from Multiple Dealerships